stefanofontanelli/Shard/README.md

 Shard uses integer in base 62 (like url shortener) since Javascript is not able to correctly manage 64-bit integers.

 The key `2T4QmCrM1a1400` is made up of 5 parts:

 `2T4QmC` `rM` `1a` `14` `03`

-`2T4QmC` is difference betwen the current timestamp in milliseconds and the starting epoch (by default Jan 1st, 2012).
+`2T4QmC` is the difference between the current timestamp in milliseconds and the starting epoch (by default Jan 1st, 2012).

 `rM` is a variance on the single shard, managed with a sequence.